 “The cobblestone street was picturesque, but it was hell on his sports car’s shock observers.”

 Shock observers?
 Really?
-Is that like little people strapped on the corners of the car keeping an eye on those shocks?
+Is that like little people strapped on the corners of the car keeping an eye on those shock absorbers?

 “It’ll have to be in the next hour.
 I have a wedding reversal this afternoon.”

-That was a priest speaking — not a divorce attorney — it’s a wedding rehearsal instead.
+That was a priest speaking — not a divorce attorney.
+So he had scheduled a wedding rehearsal.

 He was moving as quickly as if he’d been shot out of a canon.